blizzardwarriorwx/PyrepBUFR/README.rst

 None outside of the Python standard packages

+ - bz2
  - collections
  - collections.abc
  - copy
+ - io
  - math
  - re
  - sys
+ - textwrap
  - typing
- - textwrap
- - xml.dom
+ - xml.dom.minidom
  - xml.etree

 Optional, will be used if present

  - numpy
  - pandas, for optional DataFrame creation
- - pint, for optional unit conversion
+ - metpy.units or pint, for optional unit conversion

 Description
 -----------